Applications for the 2022 cycle are now closed.

 - the development of measures to rigorously assess PEACE qualities in various contexts (both in the laboratory and in the real world).

 While projects do not need to have an immediate applied component, applicants should make clear how the proposed research could support positive action in the world.
-In addition, this year (in 2021) we have a special interest in supporting such research on PEACE qualities in relation to three broad topic areas:
+In addition, we have a special interest in funding PEACE projects within the following focus areas:

 - Personal Well-being—Examining how to nurture positive emotions, including love, compassion, gratitude, and forgiveness, and the impact of negative emotions such as fear, anger, and anxiety in our lives.